Goldman Sachs cuts staff in annual review process

 The job cuts follow 2,400 positions Goldman eliminated last year, and further reductions are possible as the company continues to reduce costs to raise profitability, the sources said.

-The latest round of cuts is part of Goldman's annual employee review process.
+The latest round of cuts is part of Goldman's annual culling process in which the company fires employees who miss performance targets or can be replaced with technology or less expensive staff.

 It's unclear how many people will be affected by the job eliminations, which began two weeks ago, because different divisions have received different targets, the sources said.
 While management has formulated an overall plan for cost-cutting, all of the job cuts may not be completed for months, said a source familiar with the matter.